seanlowe/obsidian-timelines/docs/content/docs/04_timelines/02_vertical.md

 <!--TIMELINE END-->
 ```

-Use the `Render static timeline` command to generate a static timeline.
-The command will generate static HTML and populate it between the HTML comments (BEGIN/END).
+Thne, use the `Timelines (Revamped): Render static timeline` command to generate a static timeline.
+The command will generate HTML and populate it between the HTML comments (BEGIN/END).

 Running the command again will replace everything in between the comments with a freshly rendered timeline.